firedev/firedev.github.io/_posts/2015-10-17-functional-service-objects-on-rails.md

 ---

-After watching an excellent talk "Blending Functional and OO Programming in Ruby", by Piotr Solnica  on Full Stack Fest 2015.
+After watching an excellent talk "Blending Functional and OO Programming in Ruby" given by Piotr Solnica on Full Stack Fest 2015.
 I have tried different ways of organizing my service objects and here is what I came up with.

 ## Background

-The idea is to move from Object Oriented style of objects with state to more functional way of doing things when only data is passed within your system.
+The idea is to switch from Object Oriented mentality and stateful objects to more functional way of doing things when only data is passed through your system.

-I am working on this motivational portal and for the same of example let's pretend we have only the following models: `User`, `Motivation`, `Shop`, `Role`.
+I am working on this motivational portal and for the sake of example let's pretend we have only the following models: `User`, `Motivation`, `Shop`, `Role`.

 `Motivation` is some data that defines which `Shop` user has access to and his `Role`